kyma-project/test-infra/cmd/image-builder/README.md

 Image Builder supports pushing images to the Google Cloud Artifact Registries.

+By default Image Builder pushes to the repositories:
 * Images built on pull requests are pushed to the dev repository, `europe-docker.pkg.dev/kyma-project/dev`.
 * Images built on **push** events are pushed to the production repository, `europe-docker.pkg.dev/kyma-project/prod`.

+However, Image Builder supports also building for restricted chaingauard images.
+> [!NOTE]
+> For more information please see [restricted registry documentation](https://github.tools.sap/kyma/documentation/blob/main/docs/kyma-internal/how-to-guides/80-kyma-restricted-registry.md)

+When `use-restricted-registry` flag is provided, Image Builder pushes to the repositories:
+* Images built on pull requests are pushed to the restricted dev repository, `europe-docker.pkg.dev/kyma-project/kyma-restricted-registry-dev`.
+* Images built on **push** events are pushed to the restricted production repository, `europe-docker.pkg.dev/kyma-project/kyma-restricted-registry-prod`.

+However, restricted registries provided above are only available for pushes from Image Builder

+To obtain pull url link, please follow build proccess and see the link to repositry that You can pyll the image from.

+The virtual repositories to pulled from are:
+* Images built on pull requests can be pulled from restricted dev virtual repository, `europe-docker.pkg.dev/kyma-project/restricted-dev`
+* Images built on **push** events can be pulled form restricted prod virtual repository, `europe-docker.pkg.dev/kyma-project/restricted-prod`

 ### Image URI

-The URI of the image built by Image Builder is constructed as follows:
+The URI of the image built by Image Builder by default (not for restricted markets) is constructed as follows:

 ```
 europe-docker.pkg.dev/kyma-project/<repository>/<image-name>:<tag>